 You’ll be able to use our dedicated moot court room which contains a mock-up of a real court room with latest audio-visual technology.

 For full details about our current fees please see our website.

-Some of Lancashire Law School’s eminent alumni include judges, Queen’s Counsel, barristers and solicitors across the UK, Europe and around the world, CEOs, business leaders and industrialists, entrepreneurs and business owners, senior public servants such as civil servants, politicians, senior police and local government officers, senior academics and researchers at all levels, authors of many academic works, leading voluntary sector workers, board representatives and trustees.
+Some of our eminent alumni include judges, Queen’s Counsel, barristers and solicitors across the UK, Europe and around the world.
+They also include CEOs, business leaders and industrialists, entrepreneurs and business owners, senior public servants such as civil servants, politicians, senior police and local government officers.
+And others hold senior academic and researcher roles and are authors of many academic works.
+Graduates also work in the voluntary sector and act as board representatives and trustees.